mshauneu/thinknear-test/README.md

 		"message":"Student with id: S_1 already enrolled to course with code: C_2" }

-For detailed information about `status`, `reason` and `conflict` values see API swagger doc for every endpoint's call.
+For detailed information about `status`, `reason` and `error` values see API swagger doc for every endpoint's call.